 All of the blogs I’ve been reading got me wondering about the advantages of travel as a 20-something vs. a 50-something.
 So, here goes: 10 reasons travel is better when you’re old(er)!

-- A better sense for my personal safety.
 I must admit that as a young traveler, I did some pretty stupid things.
-Arriving at the French port of Calais at 1 a.m., and sleeping outside on the ship dock after mistakenly taking a late-night ferry across the English Channel was one of them.
+Arriving at the French port of Calais at 1 a.m. and sleeping outside on the ship dock after mistakenly taking a late-night ferry across the English Channel was one of them.
 Thankfully, a group of young men from Finland had made the same mistake, and offered us some protection.
 It could have had a much more dire outcome.
 I try to research and plan a little better on my travels now.
 Of course, the Internet helps.
 (This WAS the ‘80s, after all!).